15+ Home Insurance Discounts: How to Lower Your Premium in 2026

 How much can I realistically save with home insurance discounts?

-Most homeowners who actively pursue multiple discounts can realistically save 30–50% off their base premium.
-The largest individual discounts come from new home construction (up to 40%), bundling home and auto (up to 30% with some carriers), and impact-resistant roofing (up to 35%).
+Most homeowners who actively pursue multiple discounts can realistically save 20–40% off their base premium in 2026.
+The largest individual discounts come from bundling home and auto (up to 40% with American Family), newer home construction (up to 25%), and impact-resistant roofing (up to 35% in hail-prone states).
 The key is stacking multiple discounts at once rather than relying on a single savings category.

 Do all home insurance companies offer the same discounts?

-No — discount availability, eligibility rules, and savings percentages vary significantly by carrier and by state.
-Nationwide and Allstate both advertise 9 named home discounts.
+No. Discount availability, eligibility rules, and savings percentages vary significantly by carrier and by state.
+American Family advertises the largest bundle discount in 2026 (up to 40%), Amica and Country Financial follow at up to 30%, and State Farm offers up to $1,429 in annual bundle savings.
 USAA offers fewer discount types but starts with very competitive base premiums.
-Amica leads on bundle percentage (up to 30%).
 The only way to know your real savings is to compare itemized quotes from multiple carriers.

 Does a home security system really lower my insurance?

 Yes, in most cases.
 A fully monitored security system can save you up to 15% on your homeowners premium.
-Professionally monitored systems (with a third-party call center) typically earn higher discounts than self-monitored ones.
+Professionally monitored systems with a 24/7 central station typically earn higher discounts than self-monitored ones.
 You must notify your insurer and provide documentation such as a monitoring agreement for the discount to be applied.

 What is a FORTIFIED Home and does it save on insurance?

-A FORTIFIED Home is a certification from the Insurance Institute for Business and Home Safety (IBHS) that recognizes homes built or retrofitted to meet enhanced storm-resistance standards — including stronger roof decking, better underlayment, and impact-resistant coverings.
-In 2026, this certification can earn you a 5–35% discount depending on your insurer and state.
-In some Southeastern states, insurers are legally required to offer FORTIFIED discounts.
+A FORTIFIED Home is a certification from the Insurance Institute for Business and Home Safety (IBHS) that recognizes homes built or retrofitted to meet enhanced storm-resistance standards, including stronger roof decking, sealed underlayment, and impact-resistant coverings.
+In 2026, this certification can earn you a 10–35% discount depending on your insurer and state, with the largest credits in coastal hurricane states.
+State Farm and many other carriers explicitly recognize IBHS FORTIFIED designations as qualifying for premium reductions.

 How do I qualify for a senior discount on home insurance?

 Senior or "mature homeowner" discounts aren't always advertised upfront.
 The best approach is to explicitly ask every insurer whether an age-based or retiree discount applies to your policy.
-Some carriers offer up to 15% off for seniors.
-AARP also partners with select insurers to offer dedicated programs for members age 50 and older — making AARP membership worth considering if you're in that age range.
+Some carriers offer around 15% off for seniors, though some apply this savings only to retirees rather than basing it on age.
+AARP also partners with select insurers to offer dedicated programs for members 50 and older, making AARP membership worth considering if you're in that age range.

 Compare Home Insurance Plans in Ohio